adamlogic/rails-autoscale-sample-app/README.md

 ## Making changes to your instance

 If you want to make code changes to your own instance of this app, [create a new repo from the template](https://github.com/adamlogic/rails-autoscale-sample-app/generate) first.
-Then you can use the deploy button from your own repo.
+As long as the repo is public, you can then use the deploy button from your own repo.

 <!-- After you’ve deployed, you can set up automatic deploys from your own repo like this: